DaoAI-Robotics-Inc/daoai_vision_user_manual/docs/hardware/robot/cali.rst

 This is the generic logic of Calibration for all kinds of robot.
 If you want to see Calibration of individual robot, you can go to Different type of Robots to find the specific Calibration program under the robot page.

 The Calibration programs and VMPlayer are `in here <https://drive.google.com/file/d/1e8qJSOhm25ZiUAlJgulAEamDqmwYkx6s/view?usp=sharing>`_.
+Details for UR Calibration program is in `here <https://daoai-robotics-inc-daoai-vision-user-manual.readthedocs-hosted.com/en/latest/hardware/robot/cali_pro.html>`_.

 Calibration process needs some setup beforehand:
 	* Calibration Tool: Calibration Chessboard or Calibration Ball installed on robot arm;
 	* Calibration Pose: According to different Calibration types, you would need to setup 1 or more waypoints;

 In pseudo code:

 .. code-block::

 	Calibration():